Keyboard shortcuts

 fn main() {

-let topology = SocialTopology::new(local_authority, block, neighborhoods);
+let topology = SocialTopology::new(local_authority, home, neighborhoods);

 let layer = topology.discovery_layer(&target);